IMP1/blossom/README.md

 ### Programmes

 A *procedure* is made up of rules.
 It can be a single rule, or sequential rule after rule, or a choice of rules.
 It can be an if-statement, or a with-statement, or a try-statement.
-A programme is made up of one or more procedures.
+A programme is made up of one or more procedures, which are executed in sequence.

 Blossom is non-deterministic, which affects its feature-set.